top of page

 Ignorance doesn’t exempt from consequences.

-Don't know if 5 AM waking dumps minerals?
-Still lose minerals.
+Not knowing that waking at 5 AM dumps minerals?
+You still lose minerals.

 Premature death awaits in the darkness of ignorance — not because God wills death, but because we didn’t understand His creation well enough to steward it.